Probing charged lepton flavor violation with axion-like particles at Belle II: Constraints

 The discrepancy may be explained by an ALP~\cite{Cornella:2019uxs,Buen-Abad:2021fwq,Keung:2021rps}.
 In principle, both diagonal and off-diagonal couplings could lead to new contributions to $a_\alpha=(g-2)_\alpha/2$ ($\alpha=e,\mu$).
 However, since in the present work we keep $g_{\mu e}$ switched off and also take equal scalar and pseudoscalar couplings, the LFV couplings contributions vanish~\cite{Cornella:2019uxs}.
 The diagonal coupling contributions to $a_l$ are

 where $x_\alpha=m_X^2/m^2_{\alpha}$, $g_{\gamma\gamma}^{\text{eff}}$ can be computed by Eq.~\eqref{eq:decaywidthX2gg}, and

 In Eq.~\eqref{eq:deltaa}, the second term, $-\frac{m^2_{\alpha}}{4\pi^2}|g_{\alpha\alpha}|^2h_1(x_\alpha)$, is strictly negative.
 Therefore, in order to explain the observed discrepancy, the first term in Eq.~\eqref{eq:deltaa} must be positive and large enough to overcome the negative second term.
-We find that, in both scenarios studied in this work, the first term cannot be positive and also large enough to reach the $2\sigma$ two-sided band of the central values of the discrepancy.
+We find that for the electron $g-2$ case, the leptophilic axions considered in Scenario 1 can bring the theoretical prediction to reach the 95\% lower limit of $\Delta a_e$ but not up to the central value.
+On the other hand, for the muon $g-2$ discrepancy the ALPs in Scenario 2 cannot even bring the theoretical prediction to the edge of the 95\% lower limit of the experimental value (cf.~Eq.~\eqref{eqn:muongm2}).
+For these reasons, we do not show their corresponding limits in the sensitivity plots in Sec.~\ref{sec:results}.
 Lastly, we note that a very recent lattice calculation of hadronc contributions to the muon $g-2$ pushed the SM prediction to within $1\sigma$ of the experimental result \cite{Borsanyi:2020mff}.